4wayhandshake/4wayhandshake.github.io/content/walkthrough/lame.md

 └─$ ssh -p 22 -o HostKeyAlgorithms=+ssh-rsa -o PubkeyAcceptedKeyTypes=+ssh-rsa -i ./id_rsa root@10.10.10.3
 ```

-Success! :tada:
+Success! 🎉

 ![sshsuccess](sshsuccess.png)

-Wait, what? root has new **mail..?** Alright, let's see what it is :confused:
+Wait, what? root has new **mail..?** Alright, let's see what it is 😕

 ![mail](mail.png)

 Oh, ok.
 This must be what happens all those times when I sudo something and the system tells me "this action will be reported" :roll_eyes:

 Anyway, **we now have persistence, and can log in via SSH** using just the key we generated.
 I'd call that a success!
-Congrats to you for going the extra mile to upgrade your dumb shell into SSH instead :clap:
+Congrats to you for going the extra mile to upgrade your dumb shell into SSH instead 👏